Introduction

 However, my UKFP 2022 job offer only remained valid until July 2022, after which it expired, and I will only complete the 3rd posting of my housemanship in November 2022 at the earliest.
 During the 4 month gap between July and November, I have neither a UKFP job offer nor GMC full registration.

 The 4 months is the critical phase of my housemanship, as I don't have any backup options if something bad happens that makes it untenable for me to continue with my housemanship.
-In such a situation, I will have to say goodbye to my career goal forever.
+In such a situation, I will have to say goodbye to my Medical Education dream forever.

 Almost the entirety of my 3rd posting of housemanship is within the critical phase.
 I definitely need to be extra careful and to put in real efforts in gaining skills and experience so that I can maximise my chances of getting through the critical phase.